 \paragraph{Blackboard Systems:}

-The blackboard system is a seminal architectural model from classical AI, developed for complex problems that require incremental and opportunistic reasoning.
+The blackboard system is a architectural model from classical AI, developed for problems that require incremental and opportunistic reasoning.
 It was implemented in the Hearsay-II speech understanding \citep{10.1145/356810.356816} and is characterized by three components: (1) a global, hierarchical data structure (the blackboard) that maintains the current state of the solution; (2) independent specialist modules, known as knowledge sources, which monitor the blackboard and contribute partial solutions; and (3) a control mechanism that opportunistically determines which knowledge source to activate next \citep{Nii_1986}.
 Following successful applications in domains such as sonar interpretation with the HASP/SIAP system \citep{Nii_Feigenbaum_Anton_1982}, the architecture evolved to incorporate more sophisticated control strategies.
-Inspired by this paradigm, we adapt the blackboard architecture for multi-agent communication: rather than a central controller assigning tasks, all agents operate autonomously, responding to requests posted on the blackboard.
-A central main agent then leverages the information contributed by sub-agents to solve the problem.
+Inspired by this, we adapt the blackboard architecture for LLM-based multi-agent communication.
+Instead of a central controller assigning tasks, agents operate autonomously and respond to requests posted on the blackboard when they can contribute without being forced to participate.
+The main agent then integrates the information provided by the sub-agents to solve the problem.